Tuesday 7 June 2011

 In the empty cobbled street, the anger flared up within him again.
 He pictured himself in court, defending himself on a charge of premeditated murder, and imagined what he'd be telling the judge.
 He'd denounce Méndez as inhuman, fitting in with society's rules simply so that he could be top dog, to bully, to strut about, to belittle - a man not at one with the life of Jesus - his namesake; a man neither meek nor caring about his fellow man - indeed, not a man at all.
 Above all, he, Ramón, was a father defending his daughters from the bestial attentions of this monster.

 Crazy.
 Conflicting thoughts clashed in his head.
 Even as he sobered up in the cool autumn air, Ramón was still unable to think clearly, to decide, to plan.
 "Méndez has won the ultimate victory - he has rendered me impotent!
 Without even thinking about me!
 Without even willing it!"
-Ranting to himself, he headed up the Calle General Franco towards the bullring, angrily kicking an empty bottle in his way.
+Ranting to himself, he headed up the Calle General Franco towards the bullring, angrily kicking an empty beer bottle in his way.
 A back door was open; he made his way up to the top tier, where 20 years earlier he'd witnessed the slaughter of the Republican prisoners.
 The moonless night contrasted with that sunny afternoon.

 This time last year: